aaron-grau/curic/react/homeworks/questions/giphy/README.md

 ### Store

 The store holds the global state of an application, so we need to create it before we can test our reducer.
-Remember Redux provides a `createStore` method that receives a `reducer`, optional `preloadedState`, and an optional `enhancer`.
+Remember that Redux provides a `createStore` method that receives a `reducer`, optional `preloadedState`, and an optional `enhancer`.
 We'll begin by writing a `configureStore` function that passes our `rootReducer` to `createStore`.